Branch and Price for Submodular Bin Packing: Solving the pricing problem

+We remark that our PWL relaxation differs from \cite{shylo2013}'s PWL relaxation.
+The constraint \eqref{pricing.ref.mbqcp} of MBQCP formulation is equivalent to $\sigma \sqrt{\sum_{i \in \cN'} b'_i x_i} \le c -w$, and a PWL relaxation was used for the left-hand side concave function $\sigma \sqrt{\sum_{i \in \cN'} b'_i x_i}$ in \cite{shylo2013}.
+However, the optimal approximation error for such PWL relaxation has yet to be discovered.

-\subsection{Exact PWL-B\&C Algorithm}
+\subsection{Exact PWL-B\&C algorithm}

-The approximation error of the PWL relaxation is dimensionless, but only for a small number of breakpoints it is not exact.
+The approximation error of the PWL relaxation is dimensionless but only for a small number of breakpoints, it is not exact.
 Instead of adding many breakpoints, the finite number of cuts induced by the set $\Theta$ in \eqref{corecuts} suffices to make the PWL relaxation exact.
-We propose a combined formulation and a branch-and-cut algorithm based on the PWL relaxation (PWL-B\&C) to solve it.
+To solve it, we propose a combined formulation and a branch-and-cut algorithm based on the PWL relaxation (PWL-B\&C).

-Formulation \eqref{pricing.rel.comb} combines the MILP formulation \eqref{pricing.ref.milp} with the (redundant) PWL relaxation, so this formulation is an exact formulation for submodular knapsack problems with conflicts.
+Formulation \eqref{pricing.rel.comb} combines the MILP formulation \eqref{pricing.ref.milp} with the (redundant) PWL relaxation.
+As already mentioned by \Cref{lem.sep}, the MILP formulation \eqref{pricing.ref.milp} is an exact formulation for submodular knapsack problems with conflicts, so this combined formulation \eqref{pricing.rel.comb} is also exact.

-We show in experiments that this formulation with redundant constraints \eqref{pricing.rel.comb.eq} and \eqref{pricing.rel.comb.quad} can be solved much faster than the standard BSOCP formulation \eqref{pricing.ref.bsocp}.
-In practice, only a few cuts in \eqref{pricing.ref.comb.cap} are required to separate before the convergence.